Tauhei Solar Farm

 The project applied for fast-track consent under the Covid-19 Recovery (Fast-Track Consenting) Act 2020 in December 2021.
 The project would convert a dairy farm to sheep, and farming would continue alongside electricity generation.
 Consent was granted in September 2022.
-Construction is expected to begin in 2024, and be complete in 2025.
+Construction began in April 2025, and is expected to be complete in 2026.
+The first row of solar panels was installed in October 2025.